aaltonewmedia/physcomp.newmedia.dog/content/2024/iris-han/final-project-fluffy-friend/index.md

 ![](微信图片_20241209223155.jpg "Head~")

 The last part I completed was the speaker.
 I wanted the robot to make different sounds based on the interaction between people and robots.
-But the trigger used by the speaker always had various problems.
+However the trigger used by the speaker always had various problems.

 Doing this also made me realize that it is important to explore different libraries and hardware, and search for open source and helpful codes on the website for in-depth learning.
 I think the main reason why I felt that doing this project was difficult in the early stage was that I was not flexible enough in using Arduino.
-After a week of doing it, I obviously felt that I could understand both the circuit and the code more easily.
+After a week of doing it, I felt that I could understand both the circuit and the code more easily.

 This class helped me a lot.
 I know that this course is relatively hardcore, but what I learned from it cannot be compared with the pressure in the process.